storybuilder-org/StoryCAD/docs/Website_Form.md

 ![](SearchBar.png)

-This is the search bar, if you have a website link (URL) then you can paste it here and &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;after clicking the search button it will load the website.
-Conversely if you don’t have a &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;URL you can search a query such as a map of the world and it will search it using  <br/>
+This is the search bar, if you have a website link (URL) then you can paste it here and 		after clicking the search button it will load the website.
+Conversely if you don’t have a 		URL you can search a query such as a map of the world and it will search it using  <br/>
 Google. <br/>

 Example -  Planning out a fictional character. <br/>